Scaly-sided Merganser is a Chinese endemic. Photo: Paul Holt

 Day 13: Leaving Yancheng we’ll head southeast to a vast area of coastal mudflat and a site where both Relict and the exquisite Saunders’s Gulls regularly winter.
 We hope to study them both at close quarters as they hunt crabs by patrolling over the mud-fringed fishponds.
 Night back in Nantong.

-Day 14: Heading back to Shanghai we’ll re-cross the mighty Yangtze river and expect to arrive in time to have a sightseeing excursion into the heart of this bustling, ambitious metropolis and its intoxicating, eclectic mix of old European-style buildings and awe-inspiring modern structures.
+Day 14: We expect to arrive back in Shanghai in time for a sightseeing excursion into the heart of this bustling, ambitious metropolis with its intoxicating mix of old European-style buildings and awe-inspiring modern structures.
+Night near the international airport in Shanghai.